Symbolic Convergence Theory: History, Description, Example and Strengths & Weaknesses. Examples of Symbolic Convergence Theory.

 Medium Structure Concepts

-At the metatheoretical level of analysis, all communication theories posit one or more technical concepts that allow for the evaluation of communication that falls within the purview of a particular theory.
+At the metatheoretical level of analysis, all communication theories posit one or more technical concepts.
+These concepts allow for the evaluation of communication that falls within the purview of a particular theory.
 For example, with IST, the primary evaluative concepts are fidelity, capacity, and uncertainty reduction.

 With SCT, three primary technical concepts enable the evaluation of the quality and effects (outcomes) of fantasy-sharing among the members of rhetorical collectivities: shared group consciousness, and rhetorical vision reality-links, and fantasy theme artistry.